-The crowning of Their New Majesties was a poor spectacle of State and Pomp.
+The crowning of Their New Majesties was a poor spectacle.
 There came such sickness in the citie that there could be no great procession from the Tower to Westminster.

 Instead, the King and Queen did no more than go from White-Hall to the church.
 Same as the funeral for the late Queen, but with fewer folks attending on them.

 I doubt King James was sorry.
 Like unto us cats, he hates to be looked upon.

 I heard tell he once complained of gazers.
 And when he was told his loving subjects wished to see him, he swore he would pull down his breeches so they could see his arse.